ballerina-platform/ballerina-dev-website/policy/privacy-policy.md

 ## Information about our website

 This privacy policy applies only to information collected through the Sites and not to information collected offline.
-Please also visit our [Terms of service](https://ballerina.io/terms-of-service/) section relating to use, disclaimers, indemnities, and limitations of liability governing the use of our site and services.
+Please also visit our <a target="_blank" href="https://ballerina.io/terms-of-service/">Terms of service</a> section relating to use, disclaimers, indemnities, and limitations of liability governing the use of our site and services.

 ## Information about data controllers, processors, and how to contact us